World DesignPro Guide

 What is the difference between hard magic and soft magic systems?

-Hard magic has clear, reader-understood rules (Mistborn's Allomancy).
-Soft magic is mysterious and undefined (Gandalf's power).
-Sanderson's First Law states: "An author's ability to solve conflict with magic is directly proportional to how well the reader understands said magic."
+Hard magic systems have clear, reader-understood rules (think Mistborn's Allomancy — you know exactly what each metal does and what it costs).
+Soft magic is mysterious and undefined (Gandalf's power in Lord of the Rings — you never fully understand what he can do).
+Sanderson's First Law captures the key difference: "An author's ability to solve conflict with magic is directly proportional to how well the reader understands said magic."
+If your reader doesn't understand the rules, don't use magic to solve problems.
+It'll feel like cheating.

 Where should I start when building a fantasy world?